kakun45/resellershelper_sample/README.md

 # Classy Graphs's sample code
 ## Author - Xeniya Shoiko, All rights reserved.
-My repo for the entire project is private I'm adding these files here for a demo purpose only.
-This is NOT a complete code.
+**Note:** My repository for the entire project is private.
+I'm including these files here for demo purposes only.
+This is **not** the complete code.

+## Classy Graphs
-`Classy Graphs` is a comprehensive Python-based tool designed to streamline and optimize various metrics for resellers in the e-commerce domain.
-This project primarily targets resellers who deal with multiple marketplaces and need a unified platform to manage their KPIs, track sales, and analyze their performance.
-I started it in 2020 when Poshmark had no dashboard for sellers, just the .CSV sales report.
-As a seller, I knew exactly what I needed, and I decided to make it.
-The dashboard exists in the app as of today, but the metrics are limited.
+Classy Graphs is a comprehensive Python-based tool designed to streamline and optimize key performance metrics for resellers in the e-commerce space.
+It primarily serves resellers operating across multiple marketplaces who need a unified platform to manage KPIs, track sales, and analyze performance.

+I started building this in 2020, back when Poshmark didn’t offer sellers a dashboard—only a .CSV sales report.
+As a seller myself, I knew exactly what was missing and decided to build the tool I needed.
+While Poshmark has since added a basic dashboard, the metrics remain limited.

 Here is a sample run of the application https://drive.google.com/drive/folders/1ouAag71SeoWP2P_t0qaxfUevsI5LKmmc?usp=sharing

-Users: Poshmark sellers, which are ~50% of 80 mln users, with the potential to expand to Etsy, Merkari, etc. sellers.
+## Target Users

+Poshmark sellers (the platform reports having over 8 million sellers) with potential expansion to Etsy, Mercari, and other marketplaces.

-Are you a Poshmark seller, know how to code in Python and build React, and would like to contribute to open source?
-Please [reach out](mailto:xeniya.shoiko@outlook.com).
+Are you a Poshmark seller with Python and React skills interested in contributing to open source?
+Or interested in testing it?
+Please, reach out. [reach out](mailto:xeniya.shoiko@outlook.com).

-## Key Features:
+# Key Features:

-# Multi-Marketplace Integration:
+## Multi-Marketplace Integration
-`Classy Graph` offers seamless integration with popular e-Commerce platforms like eBay, Poshmark, and Mercari (the sample included is for Poshmark).
-This enables users to manage their metrics in sales and stocks across multiple platforms from a centralized dashboard.
+Classy Graphs integrates with popular platforms like eBay, Poshmark, and Mercari (sample provided focuses on Poshmark), allowing users to manage sales and inventory metrics from a single dashboard.

-# Sales Analytics and Reporting:
+## Sales Analytics and Ad-hoc Reporting
-`Classy Graphs` provides in-depth analytics on sales performance, from a pro seller's point of view, allowing users to track their revenue, identify best-selling products, seasonality of categories, and assess the effectiveness of their pricing strategies.
+Gain in-depth insights into sales performance from a power seller's perspective.
+Track revenue, identify best-selling products, uncover seasonal trends, and assess pricing strategies.

-## INPUT file fields (data in CSV)
+## INPUT: File (CSV fields)
 ```
 Listing Date | Order Date | SKU	Order Id | Listing Title | Department | Category | Subcategory | Brand | Color | Size | Bundle Order? | Offer Order | NWT | Cost Price | Order Price | Seller Shipping Discount | Upgraded Shipping Label Fee | Net Earnings | Buyer State | Buyer Zip Code | Buyer Username | Sales Tax (Paid by Buyer) | Sales Tax (Paid by Seller) | Notes | Other Info
 ```
-## OUTPUT automated analytic: graphs and dashboard samples (not all of them)
+## OUTPUT: Automated Analytics (Examples only due to GDPR)
 <img width="775" alt="Dashboard" src="https://github.com/kakun45/resellershelper_sample/assets/53381916/0f617dce-b39b-415f-8980-a0a99b27c97d">

-I am exploring the top 10 buyer states to gain insights into the consumer base.
-Understand their location for strategic decision-making.
-Uncover tax exemptions, holidays, and more.
-Optimize sourcing, timing, and outreach for maximum impact.
-For precise insights, consider a customized subscription.
-The 'Net Earnings' metric is utilized for accurate mapping.
-If the Upper map highlights 'scratched off' states there are no purchases.
-Geographical convenience is prioritized for far states and territories.
-Still working on including 'FM', 'MH', 'PW' territories.
-The map below delves into Zip Code-level details for each buyer.
-Points are sized and colored by purchase value.
-Geographic accuracy is maintained, though some points may appear in the sea due to low resolution.
-Apologies, Puerto Rico.
+**Few Dashboard Visuals Overview**

+Explore the top 10 buyer states to understand your customer base.
+Use this insight to optimize sourcing, timing, and outreach.
+Identify tax holidays, exemptions, and geographic patterns.
+The "Net Earnings" metric is used for mapping accuracy.
+States with no purchases may appear shaded off.
+Upon request: to include territories like FM, MH, and PW.
 <img width="1173" alt="Map by state" src="https://github.com/kakun45/resellershelper_sample/assets/53381916/39ebae35-dabb-443d-af61-c9fdccf3d00f">
+**Geographic Sales Analysis**

+Zip-code level maps visualize buyer locations with points sized and colored by purchase value.
+Some distortion may appear due to resolution (sorry, Puerto Rico!).

 ![Map by Sz of purchase](https://github.com/kakun45/resellershelper_sample/assets/53381916/e4f733f2-4b73-41b8-9e28-89a9c5fd446c)

-Discovering the Best Selling Categories.
-Optimize Your Closet/Boutique: Barplots effectively display value counts, enabling a thorough analysis of strengths and areas for improvement.
-This graph tallies individually sold items, even those bundled.
-It offers a visual breakdown of your best- and least-performing Categories.
-The accompanying tables feature the Top 5 Categories in both high and low performance.
-While Category data is reliable, Subcategories may be absent.
-We're eager to delve deeper into Subcategories for a comprehensive analysis.
-Customized 'Top-"number"' options are available upon request.
+**Best-Selling Categories**

+Use bar plots to assess strengths and improvement areas.
+The graph counts individual items sold, including those in bundles, and shows high- and low-performing categories.
+Top 5 categories are listed.
+Subcategory data as a customization is available on request.

 ![CategoryCount2020](https://github.com/kakun45/resellershelper_sample/assets/53381916/2de2e670-8938-4998-939f-d5669ed54b25)

+**Unsupervised Learning Insights**

-Applying unsupervised machine learning, specifically the K-means clustering algorithm, to discover patterns in the data.
-Brought in my domain knowledge to help interpret the clusters.
-I visualized clusters along two main axes of interest.
+K-means clustering is applied to uncover hidden patterns in your data.
+Domain knowledge enhances the interpretation of these clusters, which are visualized across key axes.

 ![kmeansCluster0-N](https://github.com/kakun45/resellershelper_sample/assets/53381916/3c7d196a-e061-4aeb-b6ee-112587f12797)

-Analyzing seasonality on multiple levels, color-coding, grouping, comparing to showcase the trends.
+**Seasonality Trends**

+Multi-level analysis of seasonal trends with aggregation, color-coding and comparisons to spot trends in cycles and spikes.
 ![scatter plot 3_20](https://github.com/kakun45/resellershelper_sample/assets/53381916/6a7c25ae-d602-4d9b-9a83-c5035b222e90)

-Advising.
-Master Your Spending Tracking: 65% of Americans are unsure about last month's expenses.
-Uncover Posh's 20% fee intricacies and navigate red tape barriers.
-Consider $15 base price, shipping and bundle discounts, and additional costs.
-Tailor your pricing strategy for optimal results.
-Even for potential negative earnings scenarios (e.g., for tax purposes), understanding your limits is invaluable.
-The graph showcases two color-coded scenarios: 20% fee and beyond.
-Explore reasons for 25%, 30%, and occasionally 70% fees, from base price to discounts.
-Customizable bundle options available.
-Account for COGS, expenses, and taxes for true earnings insight.
+**Fee and Cost Advisory**

+Did you know that 65% of Americans can't recall what they spent last month?
+For Fashion resellers, operating on slim margin, this lack of clarity can be costly.
+Classy Graphs helps you break down Poshmark’s 20% fee structure—and uncover hidden costs that often go unnoticed.

+Start by considering your base price (e.g., $15), shipping, bundle discounts, and other expenses.
+Our data shows that listings priced below $15 often incur more than the standard 20% fee, shrinking your margins.
+If you offer free shipping, you’re not off the hook—it triggers an extra 20% fee on the label cost, which you pay instead of the buyer.

+Use these insights to tailor your pricing strategy and avoid unintentional profit loss.
+Even in cases where earnings dip into the negative—whether strategically or for tax reasons—knowing your financial boundaries is critical.

+Our graph will illustrate two key scenarios of your data: the standard 20% fee and cases where total deductions exceed that—up to 25%, 30%, or even 70%—due to discounts or other adjustments.
+Bundle configurations are fully customizable.
+For a true picture of profitability, factor in your COGS, platform fees, shipping, and taxes.

 ![sr_total_fees_paid](https://github.com/kakun45/resellershelper_sample/assets/53381916/580ae22d-23ae-4950-a4f6-81d44a29b368)